Kolbeinn Sigþórsson: Return to Nantes

 Kolbeinn declined a move to IFK Gothenburg in the 2018 January transfer window over fears the artificial pitches in Sweden could cause more impact damage to his knee.

 He made his playing comeback for the FC Nantes reserves in March 2018.

 Nantes announced on 8 March 2019 that Kolbeinn's contract had been terminated.

 AIK

 On 31 March 2019, Kolbeinn joined Swedish club AIK, signing a contract valid until 31 December 2021.

 IFK Göteborg

-On 27 January 2021, it was announced that Sigþórsson had signed with IFK Göteborg, remaining in the Swedish competition.
+On 27 January 2021, it was announced that Kolbeinn had signed with IFK Göteborg, remaining in the Swedish competition.
 Following a promising start making him a key player for the club, but following the news of him being involved in a sexual assault saw him being suspended from the team for the time being, the club later announced that he would remain and continue to play with the club, however due to injury in the foot he ended up missing the rest of the season.
 On 7 December 2021, the club announced that he would leave the club as his contract came to an end.